ReDiff: Reliability-Guided Diffusion for Trustworthy Ultra-Low-Field to High-Field MRI Synthesis: Methodology

 where $\mathcal{F}_{B_L}$ represents the effective low-field imaging operator that attenuates high-frequency information and modifies tissue contrast, and $\sigma^2(B_L)$ reflects the increased noise level associated with reduced $B_0$.
 Due to the loss of high-frequency observability and elevated noise at low field, recovering $y$ from $x$ is intrinsically ill-posed.
 This uncertainty makes conditional generation prone to spatially unreliable high-frequency hallucinations in regions where the LF evidence is weak.

 Diffusion-based approaches address this task by learning the conditional distribution $p_\theta(y\mid x)$ and generating $\hat{y}$ via iterative denoising.
 However, in regions where $\mathcal{F}_{B_L}$ severely attenuates high-frequency information, the posterior becomes highly uncertain, which may lead to over-amplified high-frequency responses and spatially inconsistent structures during sampling.
-To mitigate this issue, we aim to learn a reliability-aware generator
+To mitigate this issue, we seek a reliability-aware generator